Upper Condamine Recovery Reach

 Working with community:

-There will be a number of activities with key stakeholders relationships in the Condamine Headwaters region to provide on-ground coordination and information sharing across fisheries-related activities.
+A number of activities with key stakeholders relationships in the Condamine Headwaters region are being provided to provide on-ground coordination and information sharing.

 Meet the coordinator: Jacinta Cox